scaleway/terraform-scaleway-lb-module/.github/contributing.md

 1. Update the README.md with details of changes including example hcl blocks and [example files](./examples) if appropriate.
 2. Run pre-commit hooks `pre-commit run -a`.
 3. Once all outstanding comments and checklist items have been addressed, your contribution will be merged!
 Merged PRs will be included in the next release.
-The terraform-scaleway-vpc-module maintainers take care of updating the CHANGELOG as they merge.
+The terraform-scaleway-lb-module maintainers take care of updating the CHANGELOG as they merge.

 ## Checklists for contributions